 The year Sam started kindergarten, he turned 6 in October.
 He was one of the oldest children in his class, and he didn’t know how to read.
 When he started first grade he was almost 7, and he still didn’t know how to read.

 Fortunately for Sam, he entered first grade in 1999.
-And his teachers, Mrs. Gantt and Mrs. Floyd, didn’t panic if a child didn’t learn to read in kindergarten.
+And his teachers, Mrs. Gantt and Mrs. Floyd, didn’t panic about children who weren’t learning to read in kindergarten.
 In fact, they expected that most children would be learning to read in first grade.
-(They also supported and encouraged children who learned to read easily in kindergarten, like Sam’s brother Ben.)
+(They also supported and encouraged children who learned to read easily in kindergarten, like Sam’s brother, Ben.)

 And even though the new standard causes teachers, parents and even children themselves to worry that something is “wrong” if children aren’t reading when they arrive in the first grade classroom.

 But guess what?
-Sam wasn’t “slow” or “behind,” and neither are most of the other children who don’t read in kindergarten.
+Sam wasn’t “slow” or “behind,” and neither are most of the other children who aren’t learning to read in kindergarten.
 Sam became a fair reader by the end of first grade, and a good reader by third grade.
 By the time he reached high school he was an honors student.
-And last weekend, he graduated from college – with a 3.93 grade point average.
+And last weekend, he graduated from college (in 4 years) – with a 3.93 grade point average.

 So what happens when education standards require that children like Sam learn to read in kindergarten and that teachers like Mrs. Gantt and Mrs. Floyd had better make it happen?
 Many educators say the result is ineffective and counterproductive classroom practices.
 Which means that many children actually learn and retain less than they would in a developmentally-appropriate kindergarten classroom.

 So here’s my advice.
 (You can take it with a grain of salt if you like, because I’m not a teacher.
 But I am Sam’s mom.)
-If your son or daughter doesn’t learn to read in kindergarten, relax.
+If your son or daughter isn’t learning to read in kindergarten, relax.
 Because many, many things are worse than not learning to read in kindergarten.
 Here are four of them:

 • Limited time for creative play.
 Young children learn by playing.
 They learn by digging and dancing and building and knocking things down, not by filling out piles of worksheets.
 And they learn by interacting with other children, solving problems, sharing and cooperating, not by drilling phonics.
 Mrs. Gantt and Mrs. Floyd created fabulous centers and units that allowed children to learn about everything from houses to trucks to pets to oceans.